ps2wiki/sas-apps-archive/_applistings/Memory-Card-Annihilator/Memory-Card-Annihilator.md

 If it fails for some reason, you can always force particular mode by keeping a button pressed during application startup. <br><br>
 The options are as follows:
-- PAL - press dpad RIGHT.
+- PAL - press dpad RIGHT
-- NTSC - press dpad LEFT.
+- NTSC - press dpad LEFT
-- VGA (640x480) - press dpad UP.
+- VGA (640x480) - press dpad UP